edwardyang12/TreeHacks2021/README.md

 TreeHacks 2021
-Edward, Vivek, Samual, Shanmathi
+Edward, Vivek, Samuel, Shanmathi

-Reimplemented the paper "BiMPM: Bilateral Multi-Perspective Matching for Natural Language Sentences" to be compabitble with Tensorflow 2.0 and added new input layer.
+Reimplemented the paper "BiMPM: Bilateral Multi-Perspective Matching for Natural Language Sentences" to be compabitble with Tensorflow 2.0.
-Replaced bag of words model with novel sentence structure representation
+Created novel sentence structure representation to replace bag of words in the future

 Code tested on Quora questions dataset